 Birding in the Victorian era

-During the construction of Brent Reservoir, the site was regularly “birded” by two local ornithologists, Frederick Bond (1811–89) and Kingsbury resident James Edmund Harting (1841–1928).
+During the construction of Brent Reservoir, the site was regularly “birded” by two local ornithologists, Frederick Bond (1811–89), founder of the Zoologist magazine, and Kingsbury resident James Edmund Harting (1841–1928).
 In those days the birders’ motto was “What’s hit is history, what’s missed is mystery”, and the normal practice was to shoot first and ask questions later.

 The exploits of Harding and Bond started an interest in the birds of the Welsh Harp that has continued until today, giving a historical perspective that is unique for London.